 When spouses divorce or separate, a court may order one spouse to pay the other a monthly amount as spousal support or alimony.
-The purpose of spousal support is to reduce any unfair financial impact that the lower-earning spouse may experience after a divorce.
+The purpose of Irvine spousal support lawyer is to reduce any unfair financial impact that the lower-earning spouse may experience after a divorce.

 Spousal support can vary on the amount and duration of award and the purpose for which it is being ordered.
 Alimony issues are often difficult and complicated.
-Consult an experienced family law attorney who can help you understand spousal support, calculate the amount you deserve, and prepare the legal forms for it.
+Consult an experienced Irvine alimony attorney who can help you understand spousal support, calculate the amount you deserve, and prepare the legal forms for it.

 Types of Alimony/Spousal Support

-In terms of the length of time that one party can receive support, alimony can be temporary or permanent.
+In terms of the length of time that one party can receive spousal support, alimony can be temporary or permanent.
 Temporary spousal support is usually paid to one party after separating but who is not yet legally divorced.
 A court can also order permanent alimony which means that the payee spouse will receive a certain monthly amount indefinitely or until he or she remarries.

 A lump-sum spousal support can also take the place of a property settlement.
 This type of alimony will not be affected by the remarriage of the payee spouse.
 In some cases, the court may award rehabilitative alimony which shall be paid until the payee spouse becomes self-sufficient.

 Factors in Spousal Support Orders